felixevers/smarttickets/SETTINGS.md

 ## mail variables

-The mail variables can be used in the setting value.
+The mail variables can be used in the setting value like this:
+`<variable>`

 ### customer